johnagrillo62/yaml-project/README.md

 I spent 20 years chasing metaprogramming.
 Always wanting something better, always searching for the next level of code generation.
-This is where I ended up: a Futamura projector that generates YAML 1.2 parsers from a single grammar.
+This is where I ended up: a Futamura like projector that generates YAML 1.2 parsers from a single grammar.

 One grammar.
 Eighteen languages.
 308/308 tests.
 All of them.